 Drumstick contains several nutrients that are beneficial for a pregnant woman’s health and her baby’s health.
 The leaves of the drumstick are healthy too.
-Just a hundred grams of drumstick leaves contain high amounts of dietary fibre, carbohydrates, and protein.
-They also contain 10% of the daily Recommended Dietary Allowance (RDA) of folate, calcium (19% of RDA), iron (31% of RDA) and smaller amounts of other essential minerals like magnesium, manganese, sodium, potassium, phosphorus, and zinc.
-The drumstick leaves also contain vitamin A (47% of RDA), vitamin B1 or thiamine (22% of RDA), vitamin B2 or riboflavin (55% of RDA), vitamin B6 (92% of RDA), and vitamins B3, B5, and C.
+Just a hundred grams of drumstick leaves contain high amounts of antioxidants, dietary fibre, carbohydrates, and protein.

 The long, tender, and fleshy seed pods that give the tree its name are mainly consumed in South Asia.
 They are cooked by parboiling until soft and added to curries.
 They contain Vitamin C and are an excellent source of potassium, dietary fibre, magnesium, and manganese.

 Drumsticks are packed with several vitamins, minerals and other nutrients essential for our body.
-Eating drumstick during pregnancy has several benefits for both the to-be-mom and the growing baby in her womb.
-Here’s how eating drumstick during pregnancy can help you.
+Eating drumsticks during pregnancy has several benefits for both the to-be-mom and the growing baby in her womb.
+Here’s how eating drumsticks during pregnancy can help you.

 1. Lowers Morning Sickness

-Eating drumstick during pregnancy can help with the symptoms of morning sickness.
+Eating drumsticks during pregnancy can help with the symptoms of morning sickness.
 It can help combat fatigue and lower nausea and dizziness caused by morning sickness.
-Regular consumption of drumstick can make a pregnant woman feel active and refreshed.
+Regular consumption of drumsticks can make a pregnant woman feel active and refreshed.

-Drumstick leaves contain folate, which is an essential vitamin for the formation of the baby’s neural tube, which goes on to form the brain and spinal column.
-Deficiency of folate during pregnancy can lead to neural tube defects such as Spina Bifida which can cause serious health problems in the baby.
-But by consuming foods that are high in folate such as drumstick, can help prevent birth defects during pregnancy.
+Drumstick leaves contain folate, an essential vitamin for the formation of the baby’s neural tube, which forms the brain and spinal column.
+The deficiency of folate during pregnancy can lead to neural tube defects such as Spina Bifida, which can cause serious health problems in the baby.
+Consuming foods that are high in folate, such as drumsticks, can help prevent birth defects during pregnancy.

 Drumstick is very effective in regulating blood sugar.
-Eating drumstick regularly can help you maintain your blood sugar levels and prevent complications like gestational diabetes.
+Eating drumsticks regularly can help you maintain your blood sugar levels and prevent complications like gestational diabetes.

-Drumstick contains high levels of calcium, iron, and minerals that help in the formation of strong bones and in maintaining good bone health.
+Drumstick contains high levels of calcium, iron, and minerals that help form strong bones and maintain good bone health.

 Anaemia, especially iron-deficiency anaemia, is a common problem during pregnancy.
-Iron-deficiency is common during pregnancy but eating drumstick during this time can boost haemoglobin in the blood and thus prevents anaemia.
+Iron deficiency is common during pregnancy, but eating drumsticks during this time can boost haemoglobin in the blood and thus prevents anaemia.